empa-scientific-it/empa-data-engineer/coding_problems.md

 The ordering rules are the following, where “left” indicates the first value and “right” the second:

-1. If **both values are integers**, the lower integer should come first
+1. If **both values are integers**, the lower integer should come first.
-	- If the left integer is lower than the right, they are in the correct order
+	- If the left integer is lower than the right, they are in the correct order.
-	- If the left is higher than the right, the order is wrong
+	- If the left is higher than the right, the order is wrong.
-	- Otherwise, they must be the same, so you should continue checking the next pair
+	- Otherwise, they must be the same, so you should continue checking the next pair.
-- If **both values are lists**, then compare element-by-element
+- If **both values are lists**, then compare element-by-element.
-	- If the left list runs out of items first, the inputs are in the right order
+	- If the left list runs out of items first, the inputs are in the right order.
-	- If the right list runs out of items first, the inputs are not in the right order
+	- If the right list runs out of items first, the inputs are not in the right order.
 	- If the lists are the same length and no comparison makes a decision about the order, continue checking the next part of the input.
-- If **exactly one value is an integer**, then convert it to a list with a single element and retry the comparison (following rule #2)
+- If **exactly one value is an integer**, then convert it to a list with a single element and retry the comparison (following rule #2).
 	- Example: to compare `[0,0,0]` and `2`.
 First, convert 2 to `[2]`, then compare `[0,0,0]` and `[2]`.
 These pairs are not in the correct order, because the right-hand list runs out of items at the second comparison attempt.

 Your task is to identify how many packets are in the right order.

+Your inputs are the files named `2_*_packets.txt`.

 ### Questions

-- Find the indexes of the packets that are in correct order.
+- Find the indexes of the packets that are in the correct order.
 What’s the sum of those indexes?
-- **Bonus:** add the following extra packets to your input: `[[2]] [[6]]`.
-Sort all the packets following the ordering rules above and determine the **indexes** of the two extra packets you added. **Note:** the first packet has index 1.
+- **Bonus:** Add the following extra packets to your input: `[[2]] [[6]]`.
+Sort all the packets following the ordering rules above and determine the **indexes** of the two extra packets you added.
+	- **Note:** The first packet has index 1.

 #### Hints

 - In the above example, packets 1, 2, 4, and 6 are in the correct order.
-Their sum is 13.
+Their sum is **13**.
-- After adding the extra packets `[[2]]` and `[[6]]` to the example above, their indexes in the sorted list are 10 and 14, respectively.
+- After adding the extra packets `[[2]]` and `[[6]]` to the example above, their indexes in the sorted list are **10** and **14**, respectively.

 ## (3) N-body simulation

-Suppose you wanted to simulate, in an approximate manner, the time-evolution of four orbiting bodies.
+Suppose you wanted to simulate, in an approximate manner, the time evolution of four orbiting bodies.
 Let's say, for example, the four largest moons of Jupiter: Io, Europa, Ganymede, and Callisto.

 Start from the initial positions of each moon in **3-dimensional space** and set their **initial velocities to zero**.
-You can then simulate the motion of the moons over time by updating their velocities at each time step based on the gravity interaction with the other moons, and then updating their positions by applying their velocities.
+You can then simulate the motion of the moons over time by updating their velocities at each time step based on the gravity interaction with the other moons and then updating their positions by applying their velocities.

 For example, consider the following starting configuration: